airflow-helm/charts/charts/airflow/README.md

     - "airflow-exporter~=1.4.1"
 ```

-For example, installing PyTorch on the scheduler/worker Pods:
+For example, installing PyTorch on the scheduler/worker Pods only:
 ```yaml
 scheduler:
   extraPipPackages: